TRAININGS

 -

-Expect to dive deeper into Katonah theory, good conversation, journaling, 5 Element theory specifically on AUTUMN and what it's brings us, pranayama, postures and more.
+- 5 Element theory specifically on WINTER and what it's brings us, pranayama, elements, postures and more.

 Learning about the TCM seasons and 5 elemental theory can provide us with a good framework that we can use as a tool to better understand ourselves, where we are and what we need.